-On paper these practices mind sound quite similar.
+On paper, guided meditation and silent meditation sound similar.
 And you might even think that guided meditation is better than silent meditation if only because it is easier.

 But when we dig a little deeper, we realise that there are in fact huge differences between guided meditation and meditation.

-This might not seem like a big deal at first, but once you understand the true nature of meditation it does become significant.
+This might not seem like a big deal at first.
+However, once you understand the true nature of meditation it does become significant.

 When we meditate, we focus the mind on one thing.
-In traditional meditation we focus on a meditative object such as the breath.
-We focus one-hundred percent of the mind on this object.
+In traditional meditation, we focus on a meditative object such as the breath.
+We focus one-hundred per cent of the mind on this object.
 This reduces mental activity and creates one-pointed focus.
-When we do this, we are purely observing the object of meditation (i.e. we are practicing mindfulness).
+When we do this, we are purely observing the object of meditation.

-To achieve this level of observation we need absolute focus, which is why we focus the mind 100% on the breath or on another meditation object.
-Focusing 100% on one thing is imperative in order to produce the mental calmness (Samatha) that we need to create insight (Vipassana).
+To achieve this level of observation we need absolute focus.
+Hence why we focus the mind 100% on the breath or on another meditation object.
+Focusing 100% on one thing is imperative to produce mental calmness (Samatha).
+And we need calmness to create insight (Vipassana).

-This is where guided meditation and meditation differ.
+This is where guided meditation and silent meditation differ.
 Obviously, guided meditation is not as good as silent meditation when it comes to focusing because it involves listening to someone else’s voice.
-This means that we are no longer focusing 100% on one thing.
-The mind is continually jumping between listening to the instructor and meditating on the object of meditation.
-Therefore, it is, quite logically, impossible to have either complete mental stillness or one-hundred percent focus.
-And in this way you might wonder if guided meditation is really meditation at all.
+Therefore, we’re not focusing 100% on one thing.

-Because we cannot have one hundred percent focus in guided meditation, we cannot truly cultivate Samatha (calmness) and therefore cannot cultivate Vipassana (Insight).
+Because we cannot have one hundred per cent focus in guided meditation, we cannot truly cultivate Samatha (calmness).
+And so, we cannot cultivate Vipassana (Insight).

-Now, I know what you’re thinking: you don’t care about “Samatha” and “Vipassana”, you want health and happiness.
+Now, I know what you’re thinking.
+You don’t care about “Samatha” and “Vipassana”.
+You want health and happiness.
 Right.
-The thing is, you need Samatha (calmness) and Vipassana (Insight) to actually get the health benefits of meditation.
+The thing is, you need Samatha (calmness) and Vipassana (Insight) to get the health benefits of meditation.

 You are probably already aware of the benefits of meditation.
 But what you might not know is that you will not get the same benefits of traditional meditation if you use guided meditations.

-To understand why, we need to look at how meditation works both scientifically and philosophically.
+To understand why, we need to look at how meditation works.

 The majority of the benefits of meditation come from two facts.
-Firstly, that meditation leads to the calming of the mind.
-And secondly, that meditation provides insight into the mind and makes us more conscious of mental processes, which therefore makes us less reactive to mental phenomena (thoughts, feelings, sensations, etc.).
+Firstly, that meditation leads to calmness.
+And secondly, that meditation provides insight into the mind and makes us more conscious of mental processes.
+In turn, this makes us less reactive to mental phenomena (thoughts, feelings, sensations, etc.).

 Focusing the mind on one thing produces inner stillness because there is no movement of mind.